upstream-se/guidebook-draft/docs/meta/structural-governance/content-model/intermediate-page-template.md

-# Intermediate page title
+# Page title

-> This page...
+> This page defines ...

 Introductory text.

-This introduction explains the purpose, scope, and position of the page within the primary tree.
+This introduction explains the purpose, scope, and position of the page within the primary hierarchy.

 ## Section title